 - From any magnetic non-destructive testing processes done in the past.

-- You can end up with residual magnetism on your welding table if you weld with DC, you always use the same polarity and place at the same position the workpiece and the working clamp.
+- You can end up with residual magnetism on your welding table if you weld with DC.
+The routine of always using the same polarity and placing the workpiece and the working clamp in the same position can build up magnetism in our table after enough time.

 If your welding table has residual magnetism, it can cause arc blow defects even when welding workpieces that are not affected by magnetism.
 That will happen because the magnetic fields can pass through the workpiece and affect the arc.